jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/ptaas-netspi/index.md

 vulnerabilities.

-At this point, it should be noted that within `Fluid Attacks` we have a platform similar to that described, an Attack Surface Manager (ASM).
-ASM facilitates the management of vulnerabilities.
-These vulnerabilities are stored in ASM.
+At this point, it should be noted that within `Fluid Attacks` we have a platform similar to that described, an Attack Resistance Management platform (ARM).
+ARM facilitates the management of vulnerabilities.
+These vulnerabilities are stored in ARM.
 Access to their evidence is provided there at different stages of the process and in real-time.
-With ASM, our client can classify and prioritize vulnerabilities, define their treatment, and maintain a constant check of their status and remediation progress.
+With ARM, our client can classify and prioritize vulnerabilities, define their treatment, and maintain a constant check of their status and remediation progress.